-The large number of plugins are also quite useful, as they offer a lot of customizability.
+Its several large plugins are also useful, as they offer a lot of customizability.
 As a whole, it’s quite flexible and can work in different environments.
 Jenkins also allows you to schedule tests based on particular events, and you can set the frequency of these tests.
 You don’t have to run the test manually.

 Features of Jenkins